 Miltoniopsis Care Sheet

-Miltoniopsis are native to South America, and are commonly known as Pansy Orchids.
-Most of them grow in the highland rainforests, with fragrant, long lasting flowers.
-The modern hybrids can be grown in a home environment if careful attention is paid to the environment, potting mix, and watering.
+Miltoniopsis are commonly known as “Pansy Orchids.”
+They are native to South America where they grow in highland rainforests, with fragrant, long lasting flowers.
+The modern hybrids can be grown in a sunny window in an air-conditioned home.